 Geneticists seek to understand how genes are inherited, modified, expressed and regulated, as well as the genetic basis of human disease.
 The field of genetics and genomics has been astonishingly successful in deciphering the genetic code and providing us with a clear picture of the nature of the gene, but much remains to be learned about fundamental genetic mechanisms and how specific gene mutations lead to disease.
 How is it that only the appropriate genes are turned on in a particular cell type?
-How do cells replicate their genes with such remarkable speed and fidelity?
+How do cells replicate their genes with remarkable speed and fidelity?
 By what processes do genes become altered to drive evolution or cause disease?
-The possibility of finding answers to such fundamental questions makes genetics and genomics an exciting field of biology.
+Uncovering answers to such fundamental questions makes genetics and genomics an exciting and important field of biology.

-Students in the Molecular Genetics & Genomics (MGG) program will typically take six (6) courses during their first year.
-Students will also participate in three laboratory rotations over the fall and spring semesters of Year 1 prior to selecting a thesis lab.
-Students are expected to complete the following coursework during their entire graduate education:
+Students in the Molecular Genetics & Genomics (MGG) program will typically take five (5) courses during their first year, although students with masters degrees have the option of taking fewer classes.
+Students will participate in three lab rotations during the fall and spring semesters of Year 1 to identify a thesis lab.
+Students are expected to complete the following coursework during their graduate education:

 DBBS required courses